-Walt Disney World in Orlando recently reopened its four theme parks (Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom) after being closed for four months due to the ongoing COVID-19 pandemic.
+Walt Disney World in Orlando recently reopened its four Orlando theme parks (Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom) after being closed due to the ongoing COVID-19 pandemic.
 Families planning to visit the House of Mouse are probably wondering if it’s safe (or fun) to visit with all of the safety restrictions in place.

 The short answer to both questions is yes.
 Upon reopening, Disney has implemented new health and safety protocols to ensure the safety of your family and the cast members you’ll be interacting with.
 And in doing so, they’ve actually improved the theme park experience for families.
 (Bear with us, we’ll explain.)

 Around Walt Disney World, your family will encounter new COVID-19 cleaning measures being done by all cast members, not just custodial cast members.
 This includes wiping down door handles, counter tops, railings, and other high-touch surfaces.
 No matter what you touch at Disney, there’s a good chance it’s been cleaned and sanitized throughout the day to keep it as safe as possible.

 New cleaning measures have also been established for attractions at all four parks.
 Each ride is fully sanitized about every two hours.
 During this time families are not permitted to get on ride vehicles.
 A cast member sprays down each individual ride car, then sends it through the ride to dry without anyone in it.
 This happens to each ride car before new guests are loaded in.